-Bursting with summertime flavor, this bacon sweet corn wrapped in foil on the grill is easy to make and perfect for your next BBQ or cookout.
+Bursting with summertime flavor, this bacon wrapped corn on the cob is wrapped in foil and finished on the grill.
+It’s so easy to make, and perfect for your next BBQ or cookout.

 By the way, if you love incorporating the flavor of bacon, be sure to check out our tasty recipe collection of 15 Best Side Dishes with Bacon.